helm/helm-www/docs/overview.md

 :::note
 **Help us test Helm 4 before the November release at KubeCon Atlanta!** Try the pre-release builds and let us know what works, what breaks, and what could be better.
 For more information, see [What's New](#whats-new), [What to Test](#what-to-test), and [How to Give Feedback](#how-to-give-feedback).
 :::

+Helm v4 represents a significant evolution from v3, introducing breaking changes, new architectural patterns, and enhanced functionality while maintaining backwards compatibility for charts.

+For more information about the planned Helm 4 release phases, see [Path to Helm v4](https://helm.sh/blog/path-to-helm-v4/).

 ## What's New